 2014 - 2019 External Examiner – PgC Collaborative Working; Queen Margaret University, Edinburgh.

-2018 onwards Co-opted member of the National Executive Committee for the RCOT Specialist Section children, young people & families
+2018 - 2020 Member of the National Executive Committee for the RCOT Specialist Section children, young people & families, responsible for development of CPD programmes